syn990/SYN-RTOS/README.md

 https://wiki.archlinux.org/title/archiso#Build_the_ISO

 - Arch Linux is officially supported, but it's not impossible to get archiso running on another system.
 I wouldn't know.
+You'll need the archiso package and it's depedencies to build the profile into a bootable ISO.

 - Run this as root to produce an ISO.
 The profile being SYN-RTOS-ARCHISOFILES.